 Amalgamation vs Merger Infographics

-- There is a very fine difference between Amalgamation vs Merger as both processes are a way to a consolidation of multiple companies
+- There is a very fine difference as both processes are a way to a consolidation of multiple companies

 - Amalgamation is a type of consolidation processes used under a merger.

-- Minimum two companies are involved in merger however minimum three companies are required for Amalgamation process
+- Minimum two companies are involved in merger however a minimum of three companies are required for the amalgamation process.

 - Shares of the absorbing company are given to shareholders of the absorbed company in the merger process.
 However, shares of the new entity formed in the process are given to the shareholders of the existing entities in the amalgamation process.